ArduPilot/dema-rc/docs/install-ardupilot.md

 ## Connect to Disco

+Double click the pitot-button on Disco to enable incoming connections.

 You have 2 options to connect to Disco: either via WiFi or via USB (using rndis, i.e. it will create an ethernet link over USB):